 Netlify builds my site in 30 seconds, on average:

 With GitHub Pages, things are much slower, and you sometimes have to do a hard refresh to see the results.
-Their own documentation says you may have to wait up to 10 minutes to see the changes go live on your site (this is a worst-case scenario, though).
+Their own documentation says you may have to wait up to 20 minutes to see the changes:

 Even worse, GitHub Pages caps you at only 10 builds per hour.
 So if you’re frequently pushing to your deployment branch (which you probably shouldn’t be doing anyway), you may run into trouble:

 If your site exceeds these usage quotas, we may not be able to serve your site, or you may receive a polite email from GitHub Support or GitHub Premium Support suggesting strategies for reducing your site’s impact on our servers, including putting a third-party content distribution network (CDN) in front of your site, making use of other GitHub features such as releases, or moving to a different hosting service that might better fit your needs.

 Netlify has a much more generous soft cap of 3 builds per minute.
 You also get 300 build minutes per month and 100 GB data usage with its free tier, which is more than enough for most needs.
 To clarify, build minutes are basically Netlify’s currency for a billing cycle.
 If you’re a free user, this means that your builds can’t exceed the 300-minute total for one month.
 Next month, your usage resets to 0.
 My cycle resets on the 15th of each month, and I don’t pay anything as long as my usage doesn’t exceed this limit: